An easy, low calorie, moist, non alcoholic fruit cake with goodness of wholewheat and Greek yogurt.

 This fruit cake is very easy to prepare and the only time consuming step is soaking dry fruits.
 Since this is a key and crucial step in preparing a fruit cake, it can not be skipped.
 Dried fruits are soaked in apple juice or brandy (for alcoholic version) for at least 8 - 24 hours.
 This results in a moist cake else, the dry fruit will soak up the moisture from the batter, leaving the cake dry.

-Using whole wheat flour and just 1 tbsp butter cuts down the calorie count significantly when compared to classic fruit cakes that use all purpose flour and butter.
+Using whole wheat flour and just 1 tablespoon butter cuts down the calorie count significantly when compared to classic fruit cakes that use all purpose flour and butter.
 Maple syrup is the sweetener for the cake which also gives extra moisture to cake and Greek yogurt replaces butter which gives the soft texture to the cake.
 Once the dried fruit are soaked in juice or brandy, fruit cake is done in less than one and a hours from start to finish.
 Cake tasted better the next day and I stored it in a covered container.

 What kind of Dried Fruits to use?